xflipperkast/Flappy-Bird/README.md

 Flappy Bird completely made in html, css and javascript

 Game: Fly between the opstacles to get a high score.
 Collect the coins and try to get far.
-spend the coins on new skins in the shop to play with.
+Spend the coins on new skins in the shop to play with.

 ## Birds
 | Bird | Look of the bird |